 You will be groggy for most of the day as you wake up from general anesthesia, so you will need a friend or family member to drive you home.

-After liposuction, you will be tired and sore, but don’t worry: That won’t last long.
+After liposuction, plastic surgery, you will be tired and sore, but don’t worry: That won’t last long.

-The plastic surgeon will provide you with a compression garment to put around the treatment area.
+The plastic surgeon will provide you with a compression garment to put around your body to shape the treatment area.
 For example, someone who has liposuction on their abdomen will have the compression garment wrapped around their midsection.

-It’s important to wear your compression garment for several weeks after the procedure.
-It helps to press the skin against your slimmer profile, and it also reduces swelling and bleeding.
+It’s important to wear your compression garments for several weeks after the procedure.
+It helps to press the skin against your slimmer profile to reduce swelling, and it also reduces swelling and bleeding.

-The surgeon also may insert drains into your liposuction incisions.
+The surgeon may also insert drains into your liposuction surgery incisions.
 These will drain fluid so it doesn’t build up at the incision sites, which can affect the healing process.
 If your surgeon puts in drains, they’ll tell you how to keep them clean and when they will remove them.

-During this phase of the recovery, you will have moderate discomfort and soreness, but it can be managed with prescription or over-the-counter pain medication.
-Abdominal soreness after liposuction feels similar to the next day after an intense ab workout.
+During this phase of the recovery, you will have moderate discomfort and soreness, liposuction scars, but it can be managed with prescription or over-the-counter pain medication and gels for the scars.
+Abdominal soreness a few weeks after liposuction feels similar to the next day after an intense ab workout.

 If the surgeon gives you a prescription, remember to fill it before surgery so it’s available when you need it.
 You also should take it easy during the first three days and don’t lift anything heavy.
 This includes small children, so ask for help with the little ones if you need it.

-After a few days of soreness rest, you should notice a major reduction in pain at this point.
+The liposuction recovery timeline can vary, but after a few days of soreness and rest, you should notice a major reduction in pain at this point.
 Most people can return to work at the 1-2 week mark, but if you have a physically demanding job, you may need more time off.

 You will need to keep wearing your compression garment all the time, except for showering.

-You can expect at the 3-week mark to no longer have pain or soreness in the treated area.
-There still may be some swelling but this is to be expected.
+You can expect at the liposuction 3 weeks post op to no longer have pain or soreness in the treated area.
+There still may be some swelling, but this is to be expected.
 The swelling can take three to six months to completely go away.

 After four weeks, you should be able to engage in moderate physical activity, such as light jogging or biking.
 But you still shouldn’t lift a lot of weight at this time.